Best Shadow Lileep Raid Counters

 Raid Battles

 Find the best counters for defeating Shadow Lileep in Pokémon GO.
-Here are the top 100 Shadow Lileep counters, including moves, DPS, TDO, faints, and time to win.
+This page shows the top 50 Shadow Lileep raid counters, including moves, DPS, TDO, faints, and time to win.

 Shadow Lileep CP range from Raids